biosaxs-dev/molass-develop/chapters/05/coding_style.md

 This approach provides context and rationale, making the code more understandable and maintainable.

+End of quote.
 Some other questions to ask GitHub Copilot:

 `Molass Author`: Do you have any other advice for making our coding style researcher-friendly?